Decision

 Maximum size of the decision value (considered for each “unit” if count allows multiple “units”).

-no
+mandatory: no

-numeric
+values: numeric

-- Unit:
+unit: -

 cost

-Cost that the decision value induces, given as \(cost \cdot value\).
+Cost that the decision value induces, given as cost \cdot value

-no
+mandatory: no

-numeric
+values: numeric

-monetary (per value)
+unit: monetary (per value)

 fixed_value